Malcolm Augustine: Healthcare

 Augustine introduced legislation in the 2020 session that would allow minors over 12 years of age to seek mental health treatment without their parent's consent.
 The bill passed the State Senate by a vote of 30–15.
 The bill was reintroduced in the 2021 session and passed and became law without the governor's signature.

 Augustine introduced legislation in the 2021 session would require employers to provide workers with safe and hygienic workspaces, personal protective equipment, emergency pandemic action plans that include sanitation protocol and changes in shift hours, paid health and bereavement leave, free COVID-19 testing, an additional $3 an hour in hazard pay and the ability to refuse dangerous work without fear of retaliation.
 A narrowed version, which removed the initial $3 an hour in hazard pay and made paid sick leave contingent upon funding from the state or federal government, passed the House of Delegates by a vote of 93–39.

 In the 2022 session, Augustine introduced legislation that would include dental care in patients' Medicaid coverage.

 Transportation

 While on the WMATA Board of Directors, Augustine argued against fare hikes and service cuts, expressing worry that they would hasten ridership decline.
 He was the only board member to vote against a 2017 fare hike that increased the price by 10 cents for rush hour and 25 cents for off-peak travel times.

 In the Senate, Augustine expressed major concerns against a proposal to build a Superconducting Maglev (SCMAGLEV) train that would connect Washington, D.C. to Baltimore, instead calling on the legislature to invest in the Red Line project cancelled by Governor Larry Hogan.

+Personal life

+Augustine attends religious services at the St. Ambrose Catholic Church in Cheverly, Maryland.